ayuxy027/MasterJi/docs/ui_guide.md

 ### 5. Visual Elements

 #### Icons
-- Use react-icons for consistent iconography
+- Use custom SVG icons for consistent iconography
 - Size: text-lg to text-3xl depending on context
 - Color: Match with text or brand colors
 - Integration: Inline with text or as standalone elements